Nova Abilities and Strategy

 - Cooldown: 15 seconds

 Holo Decoy's usage varies widely based on your opponent's team composition.
-In general, placing the Decoy in a location where you could reasonably be, such as behind your team or in a Bush or Smoke Vent, will make it difficult for your opponents to recognise which is the true Nova in order to attack you.
+In general, placing the Decoy in a location where you could reasonably be, such as behind your team or in a Brush, will make it difficult for your opponents to recognise which is the true Nova in order to attack you.
 In a best-case scenario, Ability Cooldowns may be wasted against your Decoy instead of you or your teammates.
 The Decoy's attacks can also be used to force your opponents to Dismount.
-Holo Decoy is also useful for scouting Bushes and Smoke Vents, as its death is largely irrelevant beyond the used Cooldown.
+Holo Decoy is also useful for scouting Brushes, as its death is largely irrelevant beyond the used Cooldown.
+Its puny damage can also be used to finish off opponents whom are out of the range of your other Abilities.

-Against Heroes with line skillshot abilities such as Storm Bolt, Hook, Feral Spirit, Hungering Arrow, Singularity Spike, Decoy should almost exclusively be used to proactively prevent these abilities from reaching you or your teammates... although with enough experience and finesse, you can even use Decoy to reactively block these abilities after you see them being cast.
-This has the advantage of making it impossible for your opponents to hold onto their cooldowns for after your hologram has vanished.
+Against Heroes with line skillshot abilities such as Storm Bolt, Hook, Hungering Arrow, Singularity Spike, Decoy should almost exclusively be used to proactively prevent these Abilities from reaching you or your teammates... although with enough experience and finesse, you can even use Decoy to reactively block these Abilities after you see them being cast.
+This has the advantage of making it impossible for your opponents to hold onto their Cooldowns for after your Decoy has vanished.

 5. Triple Tap